TECLIB/ravada/CONTRIBUTING.md

 A good Issue/Bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
+If you're getting a problem when you try to install, there is a good chance that your server is not configured properly.
+See the [troubleshooting guide](https://ravada.readthedocs.io/en/latest/docs/troubleshooting.html) for help.
 Good bug reports are extremely helpful, here are steps to follow to build a good one:

 ### <a name="4.1.1"></a> 4.1.1 Check for Past Issues or Bugs
 Before submitting the issue please check the [Issue Tracker](https://github.com/UPC/ravada/issues), maybe the issue/bug was already reported by another contributor.
 By doing this you help us maximize the effort spent on solving problems and the addition of new features.